zhivkoplias/ldsa_final_project/README.md

 To upload file to HDFS
    - ~/hadoop-2.7.7/bin/hdfs dfs -put path/to/file-to-upload hdfs://192.168.1.153:9000/team08

-Delete a file in HDFS
+To delete a file on HDFS
    - ~/hadoop-2.7.7/bin/hdfs dfs -rm hdfs://192.168.1.153:9000/team08/path-to-file

-Delete a directory in HDFS
+To delete a directory on HDFS
    - ~/hadoop-2.7.7/bin/hdfs dfs -rm -r hdfs://192.168.1.153:9000/team08/path-to-directory